barthr/spring-boot-blueprint/README.md

 This blueprint is useful for people who want to start building a web application with sensible defaults but want to remain flexible.
-As a result this blueprint only includes the libraries and config you need to start building, it doesn't provide any application code or structure (besides the examples) which help in building web applications.
+As a result this blueprint only includes the libraries and config you need to start building, it doesn't provide any application code or structure which help in building web applications.
 For this you can visit the spring docs which provide many useful samples or have a look at the [Help section](./HELP.md).

 ## Features